sujanshresthanet/Drupal-Custom-Blocks/README.md

-# Drupal 9/10 Custom Blocks Module
+# Drupal 9/10 Custom Blocks

 This module provides various examples of custom blocks in Drupal 9/10 and demonstrations related to creating custom blocks.
 Custom blocks are a powerful feature in Drupal that allows developers to create reusable pieces of content or functionality that can be placed within regions of a site's layout.
 With a variety of examples covering different scenarios and implementations, this module aims to empower developers to create powerful and flexible block-based solutions for their Drupal projects.